tariqelb/ft_ssl_md5/README.md

 # ft_ssl_md5
+  ft_ssl [md5] [sha256] An introduction to cryptographic hashing algorithms
+# Summary:
-ft_ssl [md5] [sha256] An introduction to cryptographic hashing algorithms Summary: This project is the gateway to the encryption branch.
-You will recode part of the OpenSSL program, specifically the MD5 and SHA-256 hashing algorithms.
+  This project is the gateway to the encryption branch. we will recode part of the OpenSSL program, specifically the MD5 and SHA-256 hashing algorithms.